aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 ## Pinned Domain Certificates (PDCs)

-Pinned Domain Certificates (aka PDCs) are the roots of trust used in the ownership voucher, along with “revocation checks” and an “expiry time”.
+Pinned Domain Certificates (aka PDCs) are the roots of trust used in the ownership voucher, along with "revocation checks" and an "expiry time".
 A certificate ID is returned when a pinned domain cert is added to a group.
 While creating ownership vouchers, this cert ID is used to reference the certificate.
 See the `/GetDomainCert` RPC for an example of this data.